Drawing tower

-A drawing tower produces a fine filament by heating the tip of a preform to melting temperature and pulling a strand of molten material downward.
+A drawing tower produces a fine glass filament by drawing a glass preform.
+The tip of the preform is heated to melting temperature and then a strand of molten material is pulled downward.
 Industrial drawing towers range in height from 30 to 45 meters.
-A drawing tower is used in the production of fiber optic communication cables.
+A drawing tower is used in the production of optical fiber, for example for fiber-optic communication cables.
 The preform is a multi-layered cylinder typically 20 cm in diameter, and 2 m long.